syriebag/ART356_IxD/journal/doet-ch1.md

 think that simple home appliances—stoves, washing machines, audio and television sets—should look like Hollywood’s idea of a spaceship control room." p.
 3
 <img width="5712" height="4284" alt="IMG_8054" src="https://github.com/user-attachments/assets/c07e2b1d-c335-4867-9a00-708a284a7b73" />
+The following excerpt reminded me of my first reaction seeing this washing machine.
+We just recently moved to a new place and appliances were part of the house, meaning, we have to get accustomed and learn new appliances again!
+Looking at this washing machine for the first time, my jaw literally dropped and thoughts already filled my head with anxiety and complexity.
 ### 2. Using signifiers

 <img width="416" height="742" alt="Screenshot 2026-09-03 at 12 54 59 PM" src="https://github.com/user-attachments/assets/2ccdac62-f04c-4870-bb1b-fc5bcafa2b8b" />